ripper7375/trading-alerts-saas-v7/docs/v7/v7_phase_0_setup.md

    💡 BEGINNER NOTE: You need a demo or real MT5 account

-☐ STEP 25: Compile MQL5 Indicators (15 minutes)
+☐ STEP 25: Verify MQL5 Indicators (10 minutes)
-   What: Custom indicators
+   What: Ensure custom indicators are compiled and running
-   Why: Read fractal data
+   Why: Flask service reads from these specific indicators
    How:
+   1. Open MetaTrader 5
+   2. Navigate to: Navigator → Indicators → Custom
+   3. Verify you see:
+      - Fractal Horizontal Line_V5
+      - Fractal Diagonal Line_V4
+   4. If missing, compile from seed-code/mlq5-indicator/:
-   1. Open MetaEditor in MT5 (F4)
+      - Open MetaEditor (F4 in MT5)
-   2. Open: Fractal Horizontal Line_V5.mq5
+      - File → Open: Fractal Horizontal Line_V5.mq5
-   3. Click Compile (F7)
+      - Click Compile (F7)
-   4. Repeat for: Fractal Diagonal Line_V4.mq5
+      - Repeat for Fractal Diagonal Line_V4.mq5
-   5. Attach both to chart
+   5. Attach both indicators to a chart

+   ⚠️ IMPORTANT: These run ONLY on YOUR MT5 terminal
+   💡 Users of your SaaS will NOT have MT5 access
+   💡 Users subscribe to view data from YOUR indicators

-   Verify: Indicators show on chart ✓
+   Verify: Indicators showing on chart ✓

 ☐ STEP 26: Document MT5 Credentials (5 minutes)
    What: Save your login info